korcsmarosgroup/ViralLink/README.md

 ### Run Python wrapper
 Make sure to navigate to the repository main directory before running the script.
 Do not change the folder structure or file names.

 > NB.
-Ensure the *parameters.tsv* file has been edited prior to running the script.
+Ensure the *parameters.tsv* file have been edited prior to running the script (unless you're running the example input data).

 ```
 cd folder/to/clone-into/ViralLink